nimbleape/interview-task-selfie/README.md

 # React Selfie App 📸

-Welcome to the React Selfie App!
+Welcome to the React Selfie App, a collaborative creation under the Nimble Ape organization!
+As a shared endeavor, this repository belongs to all of us, reflecting the collective spirit of exploration and innovation within our team.

+**Note:** This project originated as a technical challenge during an interview process, designed to assess and showcase candidates' technical prowess, creativity, and problem-solving skills.
+Its purpose was to provide an opportunity for participants to demonstrate their hands-on experience and expertise in React and web development.

+## Component Parts of the Task 🛠️

+The React Selfie App encompasses a variety of component parts, each showcasing essential skills and techniques:

+- **Using Vite:** The project is set up and managed using Vite, a build tool that offers fast development and build times.
+[Learn more](https://vitejs.dev/)

+- **Using React & React Hooks:** The app is built using the React library, employing modern functional components and hooks to create a seamless user experience.
+[Explore React](https://reactjs.org/)

+- **Using getUserMedia:** The `getUserMedia` API is harnessed to access the user's camera, enabling real-time video stream and image capture.
+[Read about getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia)

+- **Using Canvas API:** The Canvas API is utilized to manipulate images, applying the mirror effect to captured selfies.
+[Discover Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)

+- **Using the Permissions API:** The newer Permissions API is employed to request camera access, enhancing user privacy and security.
+[Permissions API](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API)

+## Greetings and Introduction 👋

 Greetings, future explorer of the React Selfie App!
-I'm Amir, a passionate software developer, and I'm thrilled to introduce you to this captivating project.
-Get ready to dive into a realm where selfies come to life, thanks to the magic of React.
+I'm Amir, a passionate software developer, and I'm thrilled to guide you through this captivating endeavor.
+Prepare to embark on a journey where selfies spring to life, all thanks to the enchanting power of React.
-This project showcases a delightful React application that harnesses the power of your device's camera to bring you a fun and interactive selfie experience. 🤳

-## Why This Task? 🤔

-As a software developer, I understand the power of hands-on experience.
-This task is more than just a challenge; it's an invitation to showcase your technical prowess, creativity, and problem-solving skills.
-The React Selfie App isn't just about snapping photos; it's about embracing innovation and delivering an exceptional user experience.

-## Getting Started 🚀
+## Getting Started 🌟

-To embark on this selfie adventure:
+To begin your adventure:

 1. **Clone the Repository:** Start by cloning this repository to your local machine using the following command: